muratk5n/thirdwave/en/README.md

 ---

-Maga Lago raids..
-What a load of shit - Dems either definitely want to run against Trump, or definitely don't want to..
-It's free publicity for DJT

----

 I wonder if shadowy figures in US delibaretely targeted Greece post 2008 so they took on a ginormous debt; Goldman Sachs underwrote those loans and they likely egged them on; as a result Greece was saddled